QUADRUPLE DUTY: Brockway Freshman Caleb Daugherty Has Excelled at Playing Both Soccer and Football This Fall, Will Also Play Basketball and Baseball

 “The constant running was hard,” he said, laughing.
 “But there were really no real downfalls about playing both.”

 Daugherty admitted he was concerned about doing both sports during the summer.
 He had the usual doubts.
-Could he handled the physical — and mental — load.
+Could he handle the physical — and mental — load?
 Would it just be too much?

 He found those fears were unfounded.